My Research Journey

 "It's like the difference between a bridge that seems sturdy and one that an engineer has actually certified won't collapse."

 My research is about building practical tools that let us formally verify neural networks.
-Not just "test it a lot and see what happens," but actually prove mathematical guarantees about what a network can and can't do.
+Not just "test it a lot and hope for the best," but establish mathematical guarantees about what a network can and cannot do under clearly defined assumptions.

 Research Timeline